 Fun Holiday Activities that Develop STEM Skills

-To beat the boredom and keep learning going, try these fun activities which will develop foundational STEM skills and ensure your child returns to school feeling motivated and inspired.
+To beat the boredom and keep learning to go, try these fun activities which will develop foundational STEM skills and ensure your child returns to school feeling motivated and inspired.

 Working with the hands to build something is excellent for developing hand-eye coordination, and it helps children get a better understanding of weight, shape and size.